Moderation

 Moderation 〰️ Adequate diet 〰️ Balanced diet 〰️ Calorie control 〰️ Variety 〰️

-Nutritional needs are specific to each person, however, everyone needs to have a balanced diet that includes a variety of foods.
-Take time to plan your meals, meal times, and snacks.
-Choose a variety of healthy foods with each meal.
+Nutritional needs vary from person to person; however, everyone benefits from a balanced diet that includes a wide variety of nutrient-rich foods.
+Taking time to plan your meals, meal times, and snacks can help you stay consistent and make healthier choices.

-Good nutrition is not fully achieved unless you limit the consumption of sugar, sugary foods and beverages, salt intake and alcohol consumption.
-In addition, it is important to stay hydrated.
-Drink plenty of water daily, at least half of your body weight in ounces.
-For example: 160lbs individual can drink 80 ounces of water daily.
+Good nutrition is not fully achieved without limiting the intake of added sugars, sugary foods and beverages, excess salt, and alcohol.
+Staying properly hydrated is also essential for overall health.
+Aim to drink plenty of water daily—about half of your body weight in ounces.
+For example, a person weighing 160 lbs should aim for approximately 80 ounces of water per day.

-There are six classes of nutrients required for the body to function and maintain overall health.
-These are divided into two groups:
+There are six essential classes of nutrients required for the body to function and maintain overall health.
+These nutrients are divided into two main groups:

 Macronutrients: